interTwin-eu/hython/README.md

 ## Installation

-This package is currently under development.
+This package is currently under heavy development.

 ```bash